aleksandr-efimenko/dopamine-dev-vscode/README.md

 ---

-**Coding is hard work.** Staying in the zone, fixing complex bugs, and writing clean code takes mental energy. **Dopamine Dev** turns your VS Code editor into a variable reward system, giving you instant, satisfying feedback for your productivity.
+**Dopamine Dev** turns your VS Code editor into a variable reward system, giving you instant, satisfying feedback for your productivity.

 Think of it as a slot machine for your productivity: write code, save your file, and watch the status bar spin!